lastland/ClairvoyanceMonad/README.md

 ### Dependencies

-The project is known to work with Rocq versions 8.16.1 and 8.17.1.
+The project is known to work with Rocq (AKA Coq) versions 8.16.1, 8.17.1, and 8.18.0.
 You also need the following Rocq libraries and plugins:

 - [Equations](https://github.com/mattam82/Rocq-Equations)
-- [RocqHammer](https://github.com/lukaszcz/coqhammer) (only the `sauto` component is needed)
+- [CoqHammer](https://github.com/lukaszcz/coqhammer) (only the `sauto` component is needed)

-Both of these components are part of the [Rocq platform](https://github.com/coq/platform).
+Both of these components are part of the [Coq platform](https://github.com/coq/platform).

 ### Checking axioms